blurstudio/hab/README.md

 consistent, so you should define version specific aliases as well if you pan to use more than one for a given config.

+#### Specifying distro version

+There are a few ways to define a distro version, they are provided to make deployment and development testing easy.
+Here is the 4 ways to define the version of a distro, the first one found is used.

+1. The version property in `.habitat.json`.
+This has some drawbacks, `.habitat.json` is likely checked into version control so modifying this requires committing changes to the repo, or working copy changes you have to maintain.
+2. A `.habitat_version.txt` file next to `.habitat.json`.
+The drawback to this, is that it requires some maintenance to update, but allows you work around the issues from # 1 by not tracking this file in the repo.
+3. `.habitat.json`'s parent directory name.
+For distribution, this is the preferred option.
+You will end up needing a version folder for each deployed version of a disto to allow you to pick the version for a given config, so this lets you specify the version simply by copying it to the target location.
+4. `setuptools_scm.get_version` gets a version from version control.
+This is for developer working copies, they can simply checkout the repo and even if its not a pip package this will resolve a valid and automatically updated version number provided the repo follows the setuptools_scm requirements for defining version numbers.

 ### Config

 A config defines the environment to be applied.
 The context is picked by the provided URI.